The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Modeling research

-As a summary, the free parameters to be fitted in our model were $\alpha_{e}$, $E_{c}$ and $d$.
-The Monte Carlo Markov Chain (MCMC) method was used for the fitting \citep{geyer1992practical}.
-In this process, the input of our model was the energy of $\gamma$ photon and the output was the SED.
-The experimental data were the fitted KM2A SEDs \citep{cao2024first} of the six sources presented by the LHAASO collaboration.
-For leptonic modeling, the upper limits of SEDs at different energy bands based on Fermi-LAT (see Subsection \ref{subsec:fermi}), Swift (see Subsection \ref{subsec:swift}) and WCDA \citep{cao2024first} datasets were utilized to constraint the fitting.
-A punishment for upper limit break was added into the likelihood function of MCMC fitting.
-Before running the MCMC fitting, the scientific calculation toolkit $\mathbf{Scipy}$ was used to obtain the start point of Markov Chain.
-Each chain contained 2000 steps and the first 200 steps were chosen as burn-in steps.
-The entire calculation and fitting were conducted under $\mathbf{Python3}$ environment.
+In summary, the free parameters to fit in our model were $\alpha_{e}$, $E_{c}$, and $d$.
+The Markov chain Monte Carlo (MCMC) method was used for fitting \citep{geyer1992practical}.
+In this procedure, the input and output in our model were the energy of $\gamma$-photons and the corresponding SED, respectively.
+The experimental data to fit were the fitting KM2A SEDs of the six sources presented by the LHAASO catalog \citep{cao2024first}.
+For leptonic modeling, the upper limits of SEDs in different energy bands based on \textit{Fermi}-LAT (see Sect. \ref{subsec:fermi}), \textit{Swift}-XRT (see Sect. \ref{subsec:swift}), and WCDA \citep{cao2024first} datasets were adopted to constrain the fitting.
+A punishment on likelihood while the output of model exceeding the upper limit was added to the likelihood function of the MCMC fitting.
+Before running the fitting, the scientific calculation toolkit Scipy was used to obtain the start point of the Markov chain.
+Each chain contained 2000 steps while the first 200 steps were regarded as burn-in steps.
+The entire calculation and fitting were performed under Python3 environment.

-Figure \ref{fig:4} shows the results of our leptonic modeling study.
-The best-fit $\alpha_{e}$, $E_{c}$ and $d$ are given in Table \ref{tab:2}.
-All the six sources have a similar best-fit spectral index of $\sim$ 1.6.
-The best-fit cutoff energies of J0206$+$4302u, J0212$+$4254u, J0216$+$4237u and J1959$+$1129u are also similar, which is about 70 TeV higher than those of J0007$+$5659u and J1740$+$0948u.
-All the six sources have cutoff energies beyond 100 TeV.
-Compared with previous works on PWN leptonic modeling \citep{ding2021implications, de2022exploring}, our results are reasonable and can reveal the possibility of the six LHAASO UHE sources belong to leptonic origin.
+Figure \ref{fig:4} shows the results of our leptonic modeling research.
+The corner plots showing the posterior probability distribution function (PDF) of each fitting parameter in the model are given in Fig. \ref{fig:B1} of Appendix \ref{sec:cor}.
+According to these corner plots, the MCMC fittings have reached convergence.
+The best-fit $\alpha_{e}$, $E_{c}$, and $d$ are presented in Table \ref{tab:2}.
+For all of the six sources, the best-fit spectral indexes are within the range of 1.6-1.9, while the best-fit cutoff energies are above 100 TeV.
+These best-fit values are reasonable for electron injection of a PWN \citep{gaensler2006evolution, de2022potential}, implying a scenario where the six LHAASO sources may originate from energetic PWNe like Geminga.
+The relatively large uncertainties in the best-fit values of $E_{c}$ and $d$ listed in Table \ref{tab:2} stem from the scarcity of observational data, as the multiwavelength and multimessenger study has only provided upper limits.
+This represents the primary limitation of our modeling research.